My Email Game (Update)

 - Sometimes I opened Gmail but never got used to it, until Googles Experiment Mailbox came on the scene.
 That was fantastic.
 Especially the classification of mails helped to deal with large amout of mail and promo mails.

 - Webinterfaces never felt right, Mailbox was shut down, Gmail sucks, Postbox was still there, but facing a difficult decision, because Thunderbird was about to be rebuild and only supporting their new webextensions.

-- Postbox closed their interface to use extensions, so a whole world of functionality I got used to disappeared.
+- Postbox closed their interface to use extensions, so a whole world of functionality I got used to disappear.
 "Send later", "Snooze Email" and the "Markdown Here" extension.
-Big bummer, but I kept using Postbox, because I paid for it and it was still nice.
+Big bummer, but I kept using Postbox because I paid for it and it was still nice.

 - Today Postbox allows extensions again, but there are no compatible Thunderbird extensions anymore and no one cares about making them compatible.
 Not even Postbox.
-Markdown Here got an update by the community and it barely works.
-New features appear in Postbox every now and then, but nothing earth shattering.
-Instead they try to sell themes.
+Markdown-Here got an update by the community, and it barely works.
+New features appear in Postbox sporadically, but nothing earth-shattering.
+Instead, they try to sell themes.
 Who cares?